WHO says its deal with Israel will allow limited pauses in Gaza fighting for polio vaccinations

-Described as “humanitarian pauses” that will last three days in different areas of the war-ravaged territory, the vaccination campaign will start Sunday in central Gaza, said Rik Peeperkorn, WHO's representative in the Palestinian territories.
+The vaccination campaign will start Sunday in central Gaza, with a “humanitarian pause” lasting from 6 a.m. until 3 p.m. for three days that can be extended by an additional day if needed, said Rik Peeperkorn, WHO’s representative in the Palestinian territories.

-That will be followed by another three-day pause in southern Gaza and then another in northern Gaza, he said, noting that the pauses will last eight or nine hours each day.
-He thinks that health workers — more than 2,000 will take part among U.N. agencies and the Gaza's Health Ministry — might need additional days to complete the vaccinations.

-Peeperkorn told reporters via video conference that they aim to vaccinate 640,000 children under 10 and that the campaign has been coordinated with Israeli authorities.
+The effort — which has been coordinated with Israeli authorities — will then move to southern Gaza and finally northern Gaza for similar pauses, he told a U.N. press conference by video from Deir al-Balah in central Gaza.

+“I’m not going to say this is the ideal way forward.
+But this is a workable way forward,” Peeperkorn said.

+The vaccination campaign is targeting 640,000 children under 10, who will each receive two drops of oral polio vaccine in two rounds — the second to be given four weeks after the first.

+Peeperkorn said the humanitarian pauses are critical so families can bring their children to get vaccinated and get back to where they are staying by 3 p.m.

-“We need this humanitarian pause," he said.
-“And that has been very clear.
-We have an agreement on that, so we expect that all parties will stick to that.”
+“We have an agreement on that, so we expect that all parties will stick to that,” he said.

+WHO said health workers need to vaccinate at least 90% of children in Gaza to stop the transmission of polio.
+The campaign will involve more than 2,100 health workers from U.N. agencies and the Gaza Ministry of Health, working at hundreds of sites across Gaza and with mobile teams.

 Hamas is “ready to cooperate with international organizations to secure this campaign,” according to a statement from Basem Naim, a member of Hamas’ political bureau.